auslavs/blog/content/posts/barcode-properties.md

 | b        | The number of dots that make up a bar (integer) |    1..n |
 | n        | The printer's dots per inch (dpi)               |  203/300|

-When scanning a barcode using the barcode verifier you can deduce the dpi of the printer by using the above formula.
+When scanning a barcode using a barcode verifier, you can deduce the label printer's dpi using the above formula.

-If the barcode verifier gives me an x-value of 334μm I can determine the true x-value by trialling different values of n
+For example, if the barcode verifier gives me an X-Dimension of 334μm, I can determine the what was the intended X-Dimension by trialing different values of n:

 b = (25.4 * n) / 334